 Related: How to check Python version

-The exact shell error text varies, but installing only python3 on current Ubuntu 24.04 LTS and current Debian stable still leaves python absent.
+The exact shell error text varies, but installing only python3 still leaves python absent on the verified Ubuntu 26.04 LTS and Debian stable containers.
 Install python-is-python3 only when a third-party tool specifically expects the unversioned command.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.